ChickTech/mobile-app-tutorial/math/index.rst

 square brackets, and then, inside the ``Screen1.Initialize`` block, replace the variable names with their numerical values:

 .. image:: popejet-blocks.png

+.. tip:: Because of how large the amount of text is, it might take up so much space that when you try to type an answer into the textbox, the keyboard covers up the textbox.
+To avoid this problem, check the Scrollable checkbox in the Properties sidebar for ``Screen1``.

 Run the app to see that both [maxSpeed] and [missileRange] are replaced with random numbers in the description label.